 What is the Eye of a Needle?
 Is it Figurative, Literal, or What?

-There has been a lot of speculation about this.
-Many people have speculated that the “Eye of the Needle” Jesus is referring to is not an actual needle, but instead a doorway in Jerusalem.
+Some people have speculated that the “Eye of the Needle” Jesus is referring to is not an actual needle, but instead a doorway in Jerusalem.
 Some say that there is a gate entrance that is very small, and it was difficult for a camel to pass through it.
-This is possible, although the scripture does not tell us if this is true or not, so we can only speculate.
+While this may have been true, the most plausible explanation is that Jesus is referring to a sewing needle.

 Why Is It Hard for the Rich to Get to Heaven?

 The problem with some rich people is illustrated with the man in this story.
 He backed away from following Jesus.
 Why?
 He didn’t want to depart from his material wealth.
-In other words, Jesus clearly says that if he simply sells his wealth & follows him, he gets heaven.
-Yet, he chose money over eternal life in this example!
+In other words, Jesus clearly says that if he simply sells his wealth and follows him, he gets heaven.
+Yet, he chose money over eternal life in this example.

-This is the problem: We tend to trust in money.
-Money pays rent/mortgage, it buys groceries, it buys cars, it can buy us the best medicine & doctors, and more.
+Wealthy people tend to trust in money.
+Money pays rent/mortgage, it buys groceries, it buys cars, it can buy us the best medicine and doctors, and more.
 It makes us feel secure.
 It can buy us great material things.

 But money isn’t the place to put your trust.
 Where does the money help when you get cancer?
-Sure, you may be able to get the best doctors & chemotherapy available, but you will still die eventually.
-You absolutely can’t take money with you.
-You can’t take your porsche, house, yacht, or anything else in the grave.
+Sure, you may be able to get the best doctors and chemotherapy available, but you will still die eventually.
+You can’t take money with you.
+You can’t take your porsche, house, yacht, or anything else in the grave, and if you tried, you wouldn’t enjoy them.

 This is what Jesus illustrates when he asked the question, “What does it profit a man to gain the whole world, yet lose his own soul.”
 This makes incredible sense, and it is so true!
 If you buy something for $100, and then resell it at $90, what is your profit?
 Nothing.
 In fact, you lost $10 in the deal.
 If you gained the whole world, but lost your soul, what did you profit?
 Nothing.
 In fact, you lose EVERYTHING!
 There is no profit!